 Join us to see innovative strategies in action, as school districts highlight effective technology solutions.
 You’ll have a chance to tour schools, ask questions, and see first-hand the energy and enthusiasm these new practices bring to the classroom.
 Return with new ideas and fresh perspectives on how technology can help transform your district.

-Registration will open in early 2015 for the education technology site visits.
+Registration will open soon for the education technology site visits.

 April 22 – 24, 2015